lukacsanita/cp-vton-plus/README.md

 **CP-VTON+** is an advanced method for virtual try-on, allowing users to visualize how clothing items would look on them without physically wearing them.
 It combines clothing shape and texture preservation to create realistic virtual try-on results.

-It is a combination of consecutive training and testing of GMM (Geometric Matching Module) and TOM (Try-On Module).
+This is a combination of training and testing of GMM (Geometric Matching Module) and TOM (Try-On Module).
 - **GMM** generates warped clothes according to the target human.
 - **TOM** blends the warped clothes outputs from **GMM** into the target human properties to generate the final try-on output